Stepney: Ties with Shoreditch

 The origin of the neighbouring parish of Shoreditch is obscure, but it primarily served the manors of Hoxton and Haggerston, both manors recorded at Domesday in 1086, together with a part of the Manor of Stepney.
+The parish church, St Leonard's, Shoreditch, was built on land that was part of the Manor of Stepney.
+Parcels of land in Hackney Marshes (within the Manor of Stepney) long had a role in maintaining a lamp at St Leonards church.

 The manor of Hoxton, or a manor called Hoxton, was in Shoreditch, yet in 1352 is recorded as part of the parish of Hackney.

 It is not clear if or how these links led to the inclusion of the parish of Shoreditch in the Tower Division.

 Customs and obligations

 The Manor of Stepney was held by the Bishop of London, but the Constable of the Tower of London had important rights and responsibilities in the area.
 The Constable had responsibilities for the Thames below the Tower and for the care of parts of the Lea.
 In return the people of the area helped garrison the Tower.
-The early origin of these arrangements is obscure and the first surviving record of the military obligation dates from 1554, but is though to be much older, with varying estimates in the post-Norman medieval period.
+The early origin of these arrangements is obscure and the first surviving record of the military obligation dates from 1554, but is thought to be much older, with varying estimates in the post-Norman medieval period.
 These arrangements evolved into the creation of the Tower Division, also known as the Tower Hamlets.

 The manor was unusual in practising the gavelkind method of inheritance, a custom largely limited to Kent.

 St Dunstan's has a long association with the sea, with the parish of Stepney being responsible for registration of British maritime births, marriages and deaths until the 19th century.
 From the Tudor era onwards, the parish-level was responsible for mitigating the poverty of people born in the area.
 Stepney's additional responsibility for those born at sea was something of a burden.

 This maritime association is remembered in the old rhyme: